 We must have been doing something right over the last century because men and women now live 33 and 34 years longer than our respective male and female counterparts in the early 19th century1.
 If we treat ourselves right today, we can expect to live more than 80 years1.

-So what are a few healthy habits we can pick up to boost our chances of reaching some golden twilight years?
+Here are some healthy lifestyle habits you can pick up to boost your chances of reaching some golden twilight years.

 1. Adopt a healthier diet

 It’s hardly a surprise that a healthy diet is one of the most cited ways to boost your chances of living longer.
 According to the Victorian Government, eating a healthier diet can lead to a reduced chance of getting a number of chronic diseases, including cardiovascular disease, type 2 diabetes and some cancers2.